lief-project/LIEF/doc/sphinx/tutorials/03_elf_change_symbols.rst

 -----

-When a library is dynamically linked to an executable, the required library is referenced in a ``DT_NEEDED`` entry in the dynamic table (``PT_DYNAMIC``).
+When a library is dynamically linked to an executable, the required libraries are referenced in the ``DT_NEEDED`` entries within the dynamic table (``PT_DYNAMIC``).

 In addition, the functions imported from this library are referenced in the dynamic symbols table with the following attributes: